 The first group goes back to Dirac, who introduced this purely mathematical concept to "explain" why spin(1/2)-"matter"-"particles", especially the electrons, can exist as "separate" "objects", while not merging to one big "soup" ("object"?).
 Dirac's theory enables consistency of the quantum mechanics and the special relativity theory.

 The newly proposed mathematical concept above is based on an only single "particle/fluid" "object" concept, whereby its corresponding state is modelled as an element of the Hilbert space H(-1/2).
-We note that the regularity of the Dirac "function" depends from the space dimension (causing purely mathematical challenges for higher space dimensions, while those challenges are even independent from the two cases, that the Huygens principle is valid or not), while even for the space dimension m=1 the Dirac function is "only" an element of the Hilbert space H(-1/2-e), i.e. less regular than the newly proposed single "particle/fluid" "object".
+We note that the regularity of the Dirac "function" depends from the space dimension (causing purely mathematical challenges for higher space dimensions, while those challenges are even independent from the two cases (of even or odd space dimensions), that the Huygens principle is valid or not), while even for the space dimension m=1 the Dirac function is "only" an element of the Hilbert space H(-1/2-e), i.e. less regular than the newly proposed single "particle/fluid" "object".